 Lowell will be the fifth House to undergo heavy construction as part of Harvard’s more than $1 billion House renewal project, and comes after the completion of Quincy House’s Stone Hall and Leverett House’s McKinlock Hall.
 Building on Lowell will commence after upcoming construction on Winthrop House concludes in 2017.

-complete renovation, but Lowell’s landlocked location will make construction on the site exceptionally difficult, Lowell House co-Master Diana L. Eck said.
+Dunster House was the first Harvard House to undergo a complete renovation, but Lowell’s landlocked location will make construction on the site exceptionally difficult, Lowell House co-Master Diana L. Eck said.

 Along with being wedged in the heart of Harvard Square, Lowell’s limited access to major roadways such as Massachusetts Avenue or Memorial Drive, means staging for construction will need to take place inside the House itself.